Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 During warmer weather, you can get a nice variety of short sleeve tops, shorts and capris, dresses, jumpsuits, and rompers.

-These items can then be put to good use again when spring approaches and then shifts back into summer toward the end of the school year.
+These items can then be put to good use again when spring approaches and then shift back into summer toward the end of the school year.

 4. Short-Sleeve Tops - 10 of them